kylermintah/APOC-2019/README.md

 # MLEADS
-## Machine Learing Early Detection System
+## Machine Learning Early Detection System
 -------------------------------------------------------------------------------------------------------------------------------------------

 This project is maintained by the [2019 APOC Team](https://apoc.seas.upenn.edu)